CharlesS940/xhec_endless_line/README.md

 It also includes a **Streamlit app** to showcase a demo of the solution.

+> **Disclaimers:**
-> **Disclaimer:** This project is a part of a mock demo for a commercial proposal.
+- This project is a part of a mock demo for a commercial proposal.
 It is not the final product and should not be treated as such.
+- Due to size limits of files on github, waiting_times.csv was stored using lfs, make sure to use its explicit version before running any code.

 ---

-## 📂 Notebooks Overview
+## 📂 Code Overview

 ### 1) Predicting Waiting Times
-- 📌 *Notebooks go here*
+- **preprocessing_and_catboost**

 ### 2) Optimal Scheduling
-- 📌 *Notebooks go here*
+- **app.py**: Code for the dynamic scheduling streamlit app
+- **capacity_utilisation**: Determines Capacity and optimal pathing

 ### 3) Others
 - **ride_data**: Extracts details of rides such as capacity.